patrickballantyne/patrickballantyne.github.io/README.md

   This *repository* contains all of the practical scripts and a selection of relevant outputs from each of practical sessions in Leeds.
   In this next section i will outline all the learning outcomes from each practical, before introducing the final model.

     **NOTE**: The code included for each practical section contains a significant amount of commented out ''' sections of writing.
-The purpose of these was to assist learning of python, so that when revisiting sections of code, i could understand what was was going on straight away.
+The purpose of these was to assist learning of python, so that when revisiting sections of code, i could understand what was going on straight away.
   ---
   ### Practical One - Introducing Agent-Based Modelling